X-Immersion/Geppetto_Unreal_documentation/docs/Demo.md

 The **keyboard 1 and 2** events are related to pre-generated phonemes.

-- Please read section [3.1.1 - Pre-Generated Phonemes generation](./Features.md#311-pre-generate-phonemes-as-a-geppetto-data-asset) of the documentation for more information on how to pre-generate phonemes in a Geppetto Sequence or a Data Asset using the Geppetto Editor Interface.
+- Please read section [Generate Phonemes and Emotions in the Editor](GettingStarted.md#24-generate-phonemes-and-emotions-in-the-editor) of the documentation for more information on how to pre-generate phonemes in a Geppetto Sequence or a Data Asset using the Geppetto Editor Interface.

-- Please read section [3.1.3 - Play a Geppetto Sequence](./Features.md#313-play-a-geppetto-sequence) of the documentation for more information on how to play the Geppetto phonemes from a Geppetto Sequence
+- Please read section [Play Editor Lipsync Assets on a Character](GettingStarted.md#25-play-editor-lip-sync-assets-on-a-character) of the documentation for more information on how to play the Geppetto phonemes from a Geppetto Sequence

-- Please read section [4.9 - Geppetto Sequence](./API.md#49-geppetto-sequence) of the documentation for more information about the Geppetto Sequence asset
+- Please read section [Geppetto Sequence](./API.md#4122-geppetto-sequence) of the documentation for more information about the Geppetto Sequence asset

 ![](./images/Phonemes___Lipsync_image_1.png)

 > Note that this is also possible to play the Geppetto phonemes from a Data Asset.
-For more information, please refer to the section [3.1.2 - Play a Geppetto Data Asset with SoundWave](./Features.md#312-play-a-geppetto-data-asset-with-soundwave).
+For more information, please refer to the section [Play Editor Lipsync Assets on a Character](GettingStarted.md#25-play-editor-lip-sync-assets-on-a-character).

 The **keyboard 3 event** is related to runtime phonemes.

-- Please read section [3.2 - Runtime Phoneme Generation](./Features.md#32-runtime-phonemes-generation-and-animation-blueprint) of the documentation for more information on how to generate and play runtime generated phonemes.
+- Please read section [Generate Phonemes and Emotions on Runtime](GettingStarted.md#27-generate-phonemes-and-emotions-on-runtime) of the documentation for more information on how to generate and play runtime generated phonemes.
-- Please read section [4.7.1 - Generate phonemes (using SoundWave)](./API.md#471-generate-phonemes-using-soundwave) for more information on how to generate phonemes from a local audio file (SoundWave, PCM or file)
+- Please read section [Generate phonemes (using SoundWave)](./API.md#481-generate-phonemes-using-soundwave) for more information on how to generate phonemes from a local audio file ([SoundWave](API.md#481-generate-phonemes-using-soundwave), [PCM](API.md#482-generate-phonemes-using-pcm-bytes) or [file](API.md#483-generate-phonemes-using-file-bytes))

 ![](./images/Phonemes___Lipsync_image_2.png)

-The plugin uses a [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) to know all Morph Target values for each phoneme.
-If the skeletal mesh of your characters has different Morph Targets, it is required to create a new [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) with the Morph Targets used in your characters.
+The plugin uses a [Geppetto Phoneme Data Table](./API.md#44-geppetto-phoneme-data-table) to know all Morph Target values for each phoneme.
+If the skeletal mesh of your characters has different Morph Targets, it is required to create a new [Geppetto Phoneme Data Table](./API.md#44-geppetto-phoneme-data-table) with the Morph Targets used in your characters.
 **Please note that Data Tables for Metahuman are included in this plugin!**
-The Data Table used by the plugin is passed through the [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) variables.
+The Data Table used by the plugin is passed through the [Geppetto Sound Wave Player Component](./API.md#42-geppetto-soundwave-player-component) variables.

 ### 2.3.4 Emotions

 The **Emotion combo box in the scene** is related to emotions.

-- Please read section [3.3 - Change Emotions](./Features.md#33-change-emotions) for more information on how to change emotions in Blueprints.
+- Please read section [Change Emotions](GettingStarted.md#28-play-an-emotion-on-a-character) for more information on how to change emotions in Blueprints.
-- Please read section [3.5 - Emotion Tag System](./Features.md#35-emotion-tag-system) for more information on how to change emotions with tags.
+- Please read section [Emotion Tag System](Others.md#6-adding-emotion-tags) for more information on how to change emotions with tags.
-- Please read section [4.11.2 - Geppetto Emotion](./API.md#4112-geppetto-emotion) of the documentation for more information about the Geppetto emotion structure.
+- Please read section [Geppetto Emotion](./API.md#4142-geppetto-emotion) of the documentation for more information about the Geppetto emotion structure.

 ![](./images/Emotions_image_1.png)

-In the same way as phonemes, emotions use a [Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table) to determine the Morph Target values for each emotion.
-Please read section [4.3 - Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table) of the documentation for more information.
+In the same way as phonemes, emotions use a [Geppetto Emotion Data Table](./API.md#45-geppetto-emotion-data-table) to determine the Morph Target values for each emotion.

 ### 2.3.5 Micro Expressions

 The **micro expressions scrollbox in the scene** is related to micro expressions.

-- Please read section [3.4 - Play or Loop Micro Expressions](./Features.md#34-play-or-loop-micro-expressions) of the documentation for more information on how to use micro expressions.
+- Please read section [Play or Loop Micro Expressions](GettingStarted.md#29-play-a-micro-expression-on-a-character) of the documentation for more information on how to use micro expressions.
-- Please read section [4.1.6 - Play Micro Expression](./API.md#416-play-micro-expression) of the documentation for more information about the node.
+- Please read section [Play Micro Expression](./API.md#417-play-micro-expression) of the documentation for more information about the node.
-- Please read section [4.1.7 - Start Micro Expression Loop](./API.md#417-start-micro-expression-loop) and [4.1.8 - Stop Micro Expression Loop](./API.md#418-stop-micro-expression-loop) of the documentation for more information about the nodes.
+- Please read section [Start Micro Expression Loop](./API.md#418-start-micro-expression-loop) and [Stop Micro Expression Loop](./API.md#419-stop-micro-expression-loop) of the documentation for more information about the nodes.

 ![](./images/Micro_Expressions_image_1.png)

-Like phonemes and emotions, micro expressions use a [Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table) to retrieve the Morph Target values.
+Like phonemes and emotions, micro expressions use a [Geppetto Micro Expressions Data Table](./API.md#46-geppetto-micro-expressions-data-table) to retrieve the Morph Target values.
 This time, however, the values can be **static** (like phonemes or emotions Morph Target values) or **dynamic** (the Morph Target values will change each time the Micro Expression is played).
-Please read section [4.4 - Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table) of the documentation for more information.
+Please read section [Geppetto Micro Expressions Data Table](./API.md#46-geppetto-micro-expressions-data-table) of the documentation for more information.